Skip to main content

 What are the Features of Azure DevOps?

-Azure DevOps solutions enables groups to organize their work, host their code repositories, and launch their applications.
+Azure DevOps solutions enable groups to organize work, host code repositories, and launch applications.

 A wide range of functionalities is available for development teams in Azure DevOps extensions services.
 Consider this: